 Lunge(DEX 2, Nearby): Moves Close to the target and attack.

 Let's break it down.
-First the name of the enemy, Freshly Risen Corpse, then it's level, this one is level 2.
+First, the name of the enemy, Freshly Risen Corpse, then its level - level 2 in this case.
 The level will help the GM to quickly know how powerful this monster is.

-Next is the number of wounds this enemy can resist before being knocked out, 4 in this case.
-After that we can see how many armor points they have, just 1 here.
-And finally the enemy resistance, which is the value they will use for reducing any number of wounds they receive.
+Next is the number of wounds this enemy can resist before being knocked out - 4 in this case.
+After that, we can see how many armor points they have, just 1 here.
+Finally, we have the enemy resistance, which is the value they will use for reducing any number of wounds they receive.

-For tracking the enemy's armor and wounds, you can print this enemy page and fill them as you need it or just use tokens.
+For tracking the enemy's armor and wounds, you can print this enemy page and fill them as needed, or just use tokens.

 Enemy attacks and actions

-Unlike player characters the enemies can't choose from a big pool of actions, they instead have all the actions listed in their sheet.
+Unlike player characters, the enemies can't choose from a big pool of actions.
+Instead, they have all their actions listed on their sheet.
 Besides that, all monsters also have the following actions:

 Move (1 action)

-Moves to another tile, the number of tiles that the enemy can move is written in the enemy sheet as the movement score.
+Moves to another tile.
+The number of tiles that the enemy can move is written on the enemy sheet as the movement score.
 Cannot move diagonally.

 Recover (1 action)

 Remove a stun token from this enemy.
-If the enemy has one or more stun token this is the only the enemy can take.
+If the enemy has one or more stun tokens, this is the only action the enemy can take.